epam/ai-dial/docs/tutorials/quick-start-with-addon.md

 }
 ```

-> * In this example, we get information about the name, description etc. from the [addon repository](https://github.com/openai/plugins-quickstart/blob/main/.well-known/ai-plugin.json).

 ## Step 3: Lauch AI DIAL Chat

 1. Run the `docker compose up` command from the folder with the `docker-compose` file (**dial-docker-compose/addon**).